jonwiseman/LFJ/README.md

 GAME: game name for updating skill level (CSGO, LOL, RL)
 SKILL_LEVEL: skill ranking for game being updated (NUMERIC)

+**Getting a Template to Enter Event Statistics**
+This command can be used to retrieve a template to upload stats based on the registered players.
+The syntax for this command is as follows:

+`$perf_template EVENT_NAME`

+EVENT_NAME: title of the event to request registered players template for

+**Updating Performance Information**
+This command can be used to update statistics based on a csv template file.
+To use this command upload a modified csv template file and use the comment:

+`$perf_update`

+This will Update/Insert performance data based off of the provided CSV file

 **Getting Help**
 The help command can be used to get help from the bot regarding available commands and specific command syntax.
 Running the command without supplying an additional argument will return a list of all available commands.
 The syntax for this command is as follows: